-- ChannelIndex: A set of indices into AnalogSignal objects, representing logical and/or physical recording channels.
-This has two uses: - 1. for linking AnalogSignal objects recorded from the same (multi)electrode across several Segments. - 2. for spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, and the ChannelIndex can be used to associate each Unit with the group of recording channels from which it was obtained. - Unit: links the SpikeTrain objects within a Block, possibly across multiple Segments, that were emitted by the same cell.
-A Unit is linked to the ChannelIndex object from which the spikes were detected. - CircularRegionOfInterest, RectangularRegionOfInterest and PolygonRegionOfInterest are three subclasses that link ImageSequence objects to signals (AnalogSignal objects) extracted from them.
+- ChannelView: A set of indices into AnalogSignal objects, representing logical and/or physical recording channels.
+For spike sorting of extracellular signals, where spikes may be recorded on more than one recording channel, the ChannelView can be used to reference the group of recording channels from which the spikes were obtained. - Group: Can contain any of the data objects, views, or other groups, outside the hierarchy of the segment and block containers.
+A common use is to link the SpikeTrain objects within a Block, possibly across multiple Segments, that were emitted by the same neuron. - CircularRegionOfInterest, RectangularRegionOfInterest and PolygonRegionOfInterest are three subclasses that link ImageSequence objects to signals (AnalogSignal objects) extracted from them.